4-on-4 Volleyball Rules

 The ball is falling near the net and, in the referee’s judgement, no legal member of the attacking team could make a play on the ball.

-The net height for coed play will be midway between official men’s and women’s heights.
+The net height for the mixed gender league will be midway between official men’s and women’s heights.